Seankuwamoto/Weather-Balloon/README.md

 Now, you can visit the link here: [http://127.0.0.1:3000](http://127.0.0.1:3000) or by holding <kbd>Cmd</kbd> and double-clicking on the link in the terminal.
 This is the website!

-Anytime you make changes to `customData.js`, you must restart terminal and rerun the program for them to show up.
+Anytime you make changes to `customData.js`, you must rerun the program for them to show up.
 You can quit the program by pressing <kbd>Cmd</kbd> + <kbd>C</kbd> while in terminal, or by restarting the terminal application.
 Then to restart the program, all you have to do is navigate back to the `Weather-Balloon` folder (see step 3), and then run
 ```bash
 node dataAnalysis.js
 ```